OferElfassi/Zookws/readme.md

 # 3. Browser Protection
 ## 3.1.
 Remote Execution - Reflected Cross-site Scripting

-The goal is to craft a URL that, when accessed, will cause the victim's browser to execute some JavaScript you as the attacker has supplied.
+The goal is to create a URL that, when accessed, will cause the victim's browser to execute some JavaScript you as the attacker has supplied.
 * When examining a URLs, there is one where the parameter is sent along with the URL, and then reflected back to the user view.
 * The url is http://localhost:8080/zoobar/index.cgi/users?user=user_name
 * The user_name parameter is reflected back to the search box in the users page and its actually part of the value attribute of the input tag